 The path command is not implemented in this version of DOS and you will get an error message if you try to specify a path or create a subdirectory.
 To properly install the program for this version enter the desired disk drive and then select option 3 from the menu and, when prompted for a path, press return.
-There should be either a $\$ or nothing displayed at the top of the screen where the path is normally displayed.
-Once this is done you may exit the installation program.
+There should be either $a \setminus or$ nothing displayed at the top of the screen where the path is normally displayed.
+Once this is done type 0 to quit this menu.